abh1kg/chisel-service-connector/README.md

 	  --fingerprint, An optional fingerprint (server authentication)
 	  string to compare against the server's public key.
 You may provide just a prefix of the key or the entire string.
 Fingerprint mismatches will close the connection.

 	  --auth, An optional username and password (client authentication) in the form: "<user>:<pass>".
 These credentials are compared to the credentials inside the server's --authfile.

+    --skip-ssl-validation, If specified wss and https connections do not validate certificates.

 	  --keepalive, An optional keepalive interval.
 Since the underlying transport is HTTP, in many instances we'll be traversing through